robinjpark/carp-celtic-jam/README.md

 access.
 The public website is at https://carpcelticjam.wixsite/carpjam

-Actually, the website's "Tune Book" link is actually a link to a DropBox folder containing the complete tunel book.
+Actually, the website's "Tune Book" link is actually a link to a DropBox folder containing the complete tune book.